 O’Reilly O’Rewards: For every dollar you spend, you earn one point.
 When you accumulate 150 points (i.e., $150 worth of spend), you are able to redeem $5.
 O’Reilly will also offer products at times that will offer 2x,3x,4x,5x, or 10x the number of points per dollar.

 Looking at strictly the return, Autozone rewards can net you $20 back for every $100 spent.
-Admittedly it would be unrealistic to spend close to or exactly $20 for five purchases.
+Admittedly, it would be unrealistic to spend close to or exactly $20 for five purchases.
 But it would take spending $600 at O’Reilly on non-multiplied products to reach the same $20 back.

 Unfortunately, making a purchase at Autozone under $20 will not progress you towards the reward, so there could be “wasted” purchases being made in this regard.

 Overall these reward systems will appeal to different people.
-For those that make a lot of small purchases, O’Reilly might come out ahead.
+For those who make a lot of small purchases, O’Reilly might come out ahead.
 But for everyone else, Autozone might come out on top in regard to the loyalty program.

 You may find the following posts useful: